remarcmij/vanilla-starter/docs/ROUTER.md

 6. When navigating away from a page, a new `"hashchange"` event is fired.

-7. Before creating the new page, the router calls the `pageWillUnload()` lifecycle method of the Page object.
+7. Before creating the new page, the router calls the `pageWillUnload()` lifecycle method of the current Page.
 Inside this method (called without any arguments), the Page can perform clean up task prior to being unloading.
-For example, it can stop a timer or cancel a network request.
+For example, it could stop a timer or cancel a network request.

-8. The router now calls the Page creation function for the new page.
+8. The router now calls the Page function for the new page.

 The remaining steps are the same as steps 3-5 above.